Aims of cross-compliance

 - maintain permanent grassland;

-- protect biodiversity and ensure the retention of landscape features for example, through a ban on cutting hedges and trees during the bird breeding and rearing season;
+- protect biodiversity and ensure the retention of landscape features through, for example, a ban on cutting hedges and trees during the bird breeding and rearing season;

 - protect and manage water through the establishment of buffer strips along water courses, authorisation on water for irrigation and protection of ground water from pollution.